Chiral Flat-Band Optical Cavity with Atomically Thin Mirrors

-Due to high spatial inhomogeneity in exfoliated TMDs, the excitonic resonance frequency, $\Gamma_{\text{r}}$ and $\Gamma_{\text{nr}}$ can vary significantly across different spots on the sample.
-However, we observe the formation of a cavity, albeit with slightly different resonant energies and $\Gamma_{\text{r}}/\Gamma_{\text{nr}}$ ratios, across a significant portion of the sample.
+Due to high spatial inhomogeneity in exfoliated TMDs, the excitonic resonance frequency, $\Gamma_{\text{r}}$ and $\Gamma_{\text{nr}}$ can vary notably across different spots on the sample.
+However, we observe the formation of a cavity, albeit with slightly different resonant energies and $\Gamma_{\text{r}}/\Gamma_{\text{nr}}$ ratios, across a substantial portion of the sample.

 We performed additional magnetically induced reflective circular dichroism (CD) measurements over a larger range of magnetic fields in another spot on the sample for comparison of different cavity spots.
-The magnetic field is varied from -10 T to 10T.
-Fig. \ref{magnet_SM}b shows the reflective CD measurement results.
+The magnetic field varies from -10 T to 10 T. Fig. \ref{magnet_SM}B shows the reflective CD measurement results.
 For the highest applied magnetic field, we obtain a contrast of $>1$ in the CD, which is larger than our measurement in the original sample spot.
-From the magnetically induced energy splitting of the chiral modes $\Delta E$ of the cavity we extract a g-factor of $g\!=\!-4.40\pm0.12$ (panel c), using the relationship $\Delta E = g\mu_B B$, where $\mu_B$ is the Bohr magneton and $B$ is the magnetic field strength.
+From the magnetically induced energy splitting of the chiral modes $\Delta E$ of the cavity we extract a g-factor of $g\!=\!-4.40\pm0.12$ (panel C), using the relationship $\Delta E = g\mu_B B$, where $\mu_B$ is the Bohr magneton and $B$ is the magnetic field strength.
 The obtained value is in good agreement with the reported value in the main text (and in the literature).

 While the requirement for a high magnetic field would not be a restriction for any of the envisaged perspectives, it is important to relax this constraint to enlarge the list of possible applications of this architecture.
 One option is to harness the demonstrated valley optical Stark effect to induce a chiral behavior without the need for a magnetic field \cite{lamountain2021valley,hao2022optically}.
 Another possibility to reduce the required magnetic field is to interface the device with magnetic materials.
 The magnetic exchange field \cite{zhao2017enhanced} and the magnetic proximity effect \cite{norden2019giant} are reportedly effective in substantially enhancing the magnetic response of the excitons in TMD materials.